TDSSEC/Docker/XSS-Finder/README.md

 Not only this, but after the sites have been crawled and tested, it will display 1 by 1 the contents of each file so that you may see the links where websites are vulnerable.

 ## How to use
-The image instantly takes you into the script I have created called **customScanner.py**
+The image instantly takes you into the script I have created called **customScanner.sh**
 It will ask the following questions which are self-explanatory:
 ```
 1. The Google Dork you wish to use: